roniy68/hello-world/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> A new Developer can use this as a template to create other html project with right setup for javascript
+> A new Developer can use this as a template to create other html project with right setup for css with eslint

 To get a local copy up and running, follow these steps.